Turn of an Age

 Historically, the shift probably began in the 1960's.
 Many remember John F. Kennedy's call, "Ask not what your country can do for you, but what you can do for your country," as an awakening of the collective as opposed to the individual, and he also founded the Peace Corps.

-The Berkeley Free Speech Movement of 1963 ignited the desire in young people to break away from the confining values of their elders and to create a society in keeping with greater idealism, equality and freedom.
-This certainly expressed itself in terms of dress, the use of drugs to experience new and more inclusive realms of consciousness, the coming to the West of Eastern religions and belief systems, and the formation of communes and communities such as Findhorn.
+The Berkeley Free Speech Movement of 1963 ignited the desire in young people to break away from the confining values of their elders and create a society in keeping with greater idealism, equality, and freedom.
+This expressed itself in terms of dress, the use of drugs to experience new and more inclusive realms of consciousness, the coming to the West of Eastern religions and belief systems, and the formation of communes and communities such as Findhorn.

 The radical tribal love-rock musical "Hair" with its famous lyric, "This is the dawning of the Age of Aquarius," began sounding this new note in 1968.
-It extolled peace, love, freedom and happiness, and continued the questioning of the standards of morality, sexuality, individualism, racism, violence, drug use, loyalty and social acceptance which clearly remain problems in the America of today.
+It extolled peace, love, freedom, and happiness, and continued the questioning of the standards of morality, sexuality, individualism, racism, violence, drug use, loyalty, and social acceptance, which clearly remain problems in the America of today.

-Finally, the Vietnam War protests, especially in the U.S., bore witness to the power of the collective to change government policies and actions.
 But there was a lack of maturity and an inability to ground these visions and ideals, and the incoming energies of Aquarius were not strong enough to dispel the old values.
-Now, some forty years later, there is greater wisdom and practical abilities, and as the new forces grow in strength, we can see the emergence of global changes.
+Now, some fifty years later, there is greater wisdom and practical abilities, and as the new forces grow in strength, we can see the emergence of global changes.
 And uncannily, many of the issues of the '60's and '70's are coming round again, to be hopefully dealt with in more creative and empowering ways.

 During the transition time, however, we can expect to see the old order, as it begins to crumble, to be totally driven by fear and paranoia.
-It knows that its time is up, and yet attempts to hold onto power and the status quo in ever-frightening fashion, ignoring feedback and even common sense.
-Simply look around, especially at what is happening in the U.S. And yet we also witness the emerging of the new, exemplified by the rising of the European Union and the vast numbers of people of all ages and walks of life, from many countries, who have been demonstrating for peace and against war.
+It knows its time is up, and yet attempts to hold onto power and the status quo in ever-frightening fashion, ignoring feedback and even common sense.
+Simply look around, especially at what is happening in the U.S. and other countries as well, which have become surveillance societies, spying on their citizens and others all round the world.
+Elections and politicians are routinely bought by corporate interests, and the U.S. Supreme Court has ruled that corporations are people.
+The theater of the absurd is in full swing!

 Back to Considerations

-© 1993-2008 Merlin Emrys.
+© 1993-2018 Merlin Emrys.
 All Rights Reserved.